BeNhNp/Bilingual/files/screenshots/tool.md

 The sentences processing is very similar to paragraph level.
 The processing unit is smaller, so I use a bar to separate each paragraph.

+We can also load ass/srt files and reparagraph to make sentence-aligned articles.
 ![sentence](05.png)

 I can generate a friendly html file to read the article and recite the new words.